ParadexRelayer/Consumer-API-docs/readme.md

 ```
 There are some important details regarding the expirationDate.
 For more info please see the [order expiry](#order-expiry) section below)

 Once you have a zrxOrder to sign and a fee quote you can start the order submission process.
-Firstly you need to sign the zrxOrder.
-As described above the order process is slightly different from the payload signing.
-Below you can see an example of how you would sign the zrxOrder and then add the correct fields to the order to allow it to be submitted to the order endpoint.
+First, you need to sign the zrxOrder.
+Here's an example of signing the zrxOrder and adding the correct fields to the order to allow it to be submitted to the order endpoint.
 Once you have the full signed order it should go through the same payload signing process required by the other endpoints.
 ```
 import BN = require('bn.js');
 import { utils } from '0x.js/lib/src/utils/utils'